jfla/bitshower/README.md

 Usage
 -----

-1. Set your terminal colour to green on black and make it full screen (if you're not on Windows..)
+1. Set your terminal colour to green on black and make it full screen (unless you're on Windows..)
 2. Run it, sit back, put some dubstep on, and hack away!